mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 JJEEWELLWELL^63

 under siege for several months (in 617) but held out successfully.
-Afterward the scale of the world’s defences was increased yet again, with the original naval base re–opened and several other facilities constructed throughout the system.
-Although attacked in the Third and Fourth Frontier Wars, Jewell was able to not only repel the assault fleets but to act as a base for operations into the Zhodani rear, gaining the world the somewhat fanciful media nickname of ‘Jewell: Shining Bastion of the Marches’ or the rather more mundane ‘Imperial Breakwater’.
+Afterward the scale of the world's defences was increased yet again, with the original naval base re–opened and several other facilities constructed throughout the system.
+Although attacked in the Third and Fourth Frontier Wars, Jewell was able to not only repel the assault fleets but to act as a base for operations into the Zhodani rear, gaining the world the somewhat fanciful media nickname of 'Jewell: Shining Bastion of the Marches' or the rather more mundane 'Imperial Breakwater'.
 The latter refers to the role of Jewell in blunting Zhodani advances into the Marches.

 Today, Jewell is something of an armed camp.
-Small naval bases throughout the system support squadrons of monitors and system defence boats to deny an intruder access to the system’s gas giants for refuelling, while the immediate defence of Jewell itself is entrusted to one of the largest non–Jump capable fleets outside Core sector.
+Small naval bases throughout the system support squadrons of monitors and system defence boats to deny an intruder access to the system's gas giants for refuelling, while the immediate defence of Jewell itself is entrusted to one of the largest non–Jump capable fleets outside [[Core sector]] .
 In addition, the naval base is home to the heavier elements of the 212 th Fleet as well as battle and cruiser squadrons from the Sector Fleet.